andyml123/andyml123.github.io/get-well-soon-quotes.md

 <li>"Fear knocked on my door..
 I opened it and there was nobody there" Unknown</li>
 <li>"It isn’t always easy, but when you’re not feeling well – hope it helps to know others are thinking of you – and hoping that you’ll be better very soon.
 Take good care of yourself" –Unknown</li>
 <li>"It is never too late to live happily ever after" – Unknown</li>
+<li>A bowl of warmth, a soft face, a new day.
+Some get-well thoughts sent your way.
+Feel better soon</li>
 </ol>

 <h2>Funny Get Well Soon Quotes</h2>